In digital marketing, Search Engine Optimization (SEO) and Search Engine Marketing (SEM) are seen as the online landscape’s game-changing forces.

 On the other hand, SEM is defined as the “cash” counterpart of traditional Search Engine Optimization because of its involvement in methods correlated with paid marketing.

 As compared to Search Engine Optimization, SEM relies on the use of paid methods like pay-per-click (PPC) advertising to help a website climb the search engine results.
 Although it may have the same goal as SEO, Search Engine Marketing’s effect is more instantaneous but only slated for a short-term duration unless it is paired accordingly with an SEO strategy.
+See a list of Top SEM Agencies.

 Where the two meet